 Once the skin coat is cured, the bulk of the hulls structure can be laid in place – the fiberglass cloth.
 In a predetermined and specific sequence, pre-cut fiberglass cloth sections are laid into the hull.
 The sections are cut from existing templates to ensure uniformity in strength, thickness, and weight from boat to boat.

-With all of cloth in place, the infusion process can begin.
+With all of the cloth in place, the infusion process can begin.
 This starts by adding a few more layers of material (which are removed at the end of infusion) to help the infusion process.
 These are specially made fabrics to facilitate resin movement and prevent thick spots, and include integrated feed hoses.
 Once in place, the vacuum bag is laid into the mold and all of the air is drawn out.

 With all fiberglass and specialty cloths in place, the part is bagged and sealed, and all of the air is drawn out of the mold.
 Before the infusion begins a technician uses a specialized high-sensitivity microphone to find any air leaks in the bag.
 These leaks will create voids in the final part and must be dealt with before the resin can be drawn into the part.